AngelSlava/node-wayforpay-library/README.md

 ## Purchase methods
 - `generatePurchaseData`: Generate data (JSON) for payment form with signature
+- `generateVerifyData`: Generate data (JSON) for card verification form with signature

 ## Changelog
 For detailed information on changes between versions, please refer to our [changelog](./CHANGELOG.md).